 To make matters worse, the pandemic has been disproportionately harder on women (and members of other disadvantaged groups!).
 As you can see from the graph, both men and women faced lower earnings beginning in 2020 as a result of COVID.

 But many lower-paid women have completely dropped out of the labor force since the pandemic.
-In fact, women’s participation in the labor force in the US hit a 33 year low in 2020 and, while it has increased a little, still lags significantly behind men’s.
+In fact, women’s participation in the labor force in the US hit a 33-year low in 2020 and, while it has increased a little, it still lags significantly behind men’s.

 The Hidden “Motherhood Penalty”